Upcoming Course

 Stability and Control |

-How does the aircraft configuration affect stability?
+How does the aircraft configuration affect stability and maneuverability?
 Class covers longitudinal and lateral static stability, dynamic stability, dynamic modes, and maneuvering.
 Includes an introduction to system theory and stability derivatives. |

 6 |